co-log/co-log/co-log/tutorials/2-custom/Custom.md

-# Using custom monad that stores `LogAction` inside its environment
+# Using a custom monad that stores `LogAction` inside its environment

-This tutorial covers more advanced topic of using `co-log` library with custom application monad.
+This tutorial covers the more advanced topic of using the `co-log` library with a custom application monad.

-You can run this tutorial by calling the following command:
+You can run this tutorial by executing the following command:

 ```shell
 cabal new-run tutorial-custom